American Civilizations Ranked

 The particularly hard-hit Rust Belt states of West Virginia, Michigan, and Pennsylvania underperform due to middling fertility rates combined with low incomes (plus fentanyl).

 Mississippi and South Carolina have slightly above average fertility, but that doesn’t make up for their especially low incomes.
-Most of the rest of the South doesn’t do especially better, including Florida, which I was surprised to find in the bottom half.
+Most of the rest of the South doesn’t do much better, including Florida, which I was surprised to find in the bottom half.
 I assume you are all now thinking of this Albion’s Seed book review.2

 The Big Empty